'Just don't take my dog': Leawood family in legal battle with city to keep dog

 The City of Leawood would not comment on the matter, citing it as pending litigation.

-Scott referenced a study that shows whether a not a dog is dangerous is determined mostly on three factors
+Scott referenced a study that shows whether or not a dog is dangerous is determined mostly on three factors.

 The first, resident dogs in comparison to home dogs.